 Do You Ignore Your Software Security?
 Yes You Do!

 Especially with freeware, there can be an even more significant problem.
 Freeware is not always accessible.
-Sure, it is not free to reverse engineer, modify, or redistribute freeware, but there is also the kind of freeware disguised as adware or even as spyware.
+Sure, it is not free to reverse engineer, modify, or redistribute freeware, but there is also the kind of freeware disguised as adware or spyware.

 An example.